This Desert Home’s Worn Yellow Door Was the Only Thing Left Untouched During the Remodel

 We may earn revenue from the products available on this page and participate in affiliate programs.

-“I’d been flirting with the desert for the past four or five years and slowly falling in love with it,” recalls Denise Portmans, who co-owns the Santa Monica–based Merchant Modern Shop and Gallery with her daughter Sara Marlowe Hall.
+“I’d been flirting with the desert for years and slowly falling in love with it,” recalls Denise Portmans, who co-owns the Santa Monica–based Merchant with her daughter, Sara Marlowe Hall.
 “I was drawn to the raw, vast landscapes, ever-changing palette, and quietness.
 But I was looking around and nothing spoke to me.”
 The search seemed fruitless until one afternoon in the spring of 2019 when her phone buzzed.
 She answered and a familiar voice said, “I found your house.”

 “It’s the only thing I haven’t actually touched,” says Portmans, laughing, about the old doorway.
 “It’s really rickety.
 A hundred people have told me to change it because I’m going to get robbed, but I just love it and I stubbornly won’t replace it.”